Connecting a Generator to a Home

-This electrical question came from: Bob, a Homeowner from Pollock Pines, California.
+This electrical question came from: William, a Handyman from Fayetteville, North Carolina.

 How to Connect a Generator to a Home